ipolychr/content-mlops/docs/evidently_ai.md

 classification_performance_report
 ~~~

-#### Classification Report for Music Genre Classification
+#### Classification Report for Speech Emotion Recognition

 ![Classification Report](images/classification_report.png)

 #### Data Drift Report

-To analyze data drift in the context of music genre classification, Evidently offers a robust solution encapsulated
+To analyze data drift in the context of Speech Emotion Recognition, Evidently offers a robust solution encapsulated
 within its Data Drift report.
 This tool is indispensable for detecting and exploring changes in the input data,
 providing critical insights into the evolving nature of the dataset over time.
 Leveraging suitable drift detection
 methods tailored for numerical, categorical, or text features, the Data Drift report furnishes a comprehensive overview